neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 ```

 - Clarify that even though JSX looks like HTML it is in fact a **syntax extension to JavaScript**
-- The bundler in our React App (e.g. Webpack) will transform the JSX into JavaScript that the browser can understand.
+- The bundler in our React App (e.g. Rollup) will transform the JSX into JavaScript that the browser can understand.
 - Explain (built-in) [attributes in JSX](https://reactjs.org/docs/dom-elements.html).

   - Some attributes are the same as in HTML (`id`, `type`).